 The trio are looking into a market that appears to be gaining traction, with Gartner reporting that “currently, around 10 percent of enterprise-generated data is created and processed outside a traditional centralised data center or cloud,” and by 2022, Gartner predicts this figure will reach 50 percent.

 According to 451 Research, the market has seen an annual growth rate faster than 50 percent on average over the last three years with initiatives like 5G likely to accelerate that growth even further.

 “ABB is very conscious that when our customers start their journey for new digital services and enter initiatives like IoT and Industry 4.0, they need a secure and stable infrastructure close to the operations.
-Our Secure Edge Data Centre is providing them with those capabilities with an off the shelf proven data centre solution,” says ABB global data centre segment head Ciarán Flanagan.
+Our Secure Edge Data Center is providing them with those capabilities with an off the shelf proven data center solution,” says ABB global data center segment head Ciarán Flanagan.